Riku (Kingdom Hearts): Relationship with Sora

 Although Riku and Sora are friends, GamesRadar stated that the several cutscenes they share in the first three games of the series often resulted in fans shipping them while ignoring Sora and Kairi's relationship.
 Additionally, Riku has LGBT fans who interpret him through a queer lens due to parallels seen in his journey with self-acceptance and real-life experiences of accepting one's sexual identity.
 Anime Feminist also saw Riku and Sora as potential lovers across the story due how sensitive both are portrayed whenever a scene involves the other.
 This is also expanded with how Kairi does not show notable interest in the other two as lovers in the first game.
-While Sora and Riku act antagonistic to each other in the first game Chain of Memories and Kingdom Hearts II were analyzed by the writer to feel like the writer's attempt to fix their relationship so much that Riku's character rotates more around Sora's now that he lost his romantic interest on Kairi.
+While Sora and Riku act antagonistic to each other in the first game, Chain of Memories and Kingdom Hearts II were analyzed by the writer to feel like an attempt to fix their relationship in such a way that Riku's character rotates more around Sora's now that he lost his romantic interest on Kairi.
 The subtext is downplayed in Kingdom Hearts III as Kairi cements her feelings on Sora, making them look like a couple.

 In The Kingdom's Shōnen Heart Transcultural Character Design and the JRPG, Rachael Hutchinson noted that the early characterization of Riku and Sora seems to be influenced by that of Sephiroth and Cloud Strife, respectively, in order to portray their rivalry, with Ansem taking elements from Sephiroth's appearance.
 Riku and Sora being forced to oppose each being caused by Kairi's weakness was compared to the sense of loss that Cloud suffers in Final Fantasy VII following Aerith's death.
 Riku's fate was noted to be similar to Tidus' disappearance in the ending of Final Fantasy X, with his return in latter games being compared to that of characters in shōnen manga as he becomes heroic due to friendship and perseverance, common themes in such manga.
 In "Kingdom Hearts II Is Full Of Bad Romances And Rad Bromances", Kotaku noted the biggest selling point of Kingdom Hearts II is Sora's obsession of finding the missing Riku to the point of overshadowing Kairi's story.
 The emotional reunion Sora has with Riku is noted to have a soft soundtrack with Sora acting happy and distraught as he finally found Riku, giving a major romantic subtext.
-However, the writer found it nonromantic despite how sensitive is the portrayal of the two male characters.
+However, the writer found it nonromantic despite how sensitive the portrayal is of the two male characters.
 This was compared to other male characters from Final Fantasy designed by Tetsuya Nomura who share strong friendships like Cloud and Zack Fair as well as Auron and Jecht.
 The bond Riku and Sora share also stands out in gameplay when the two fight Xemnas in the end of Kingdom Hearts II as well as how gameplay works in Dream Drop Distance.
-Following Xenmas' defeat, Sora and Riku have an emotional reunion as they confess how important are to each other in a nonromantic way.
+Following Xemnas' defeat, Sora and Riku have an emotional reunion as they confess how important they are to each other in a nonromantic way.